Sports

 The attributes (qualities) of a good sport, the importance of

-sportsmanship, and the traits of a good team leader and player who
+sportsmanship, and the traits of a good team leader and player

 4.

-Select TWO of the following sports and discuss with your counselor how you
+Select TWO of the following sports and discuss with your counselor how

-baseball, basketball, bowling, cross-country, diving, field hockey, flag
+badminton, baseball, basketball, bowling, cross-country, diving, field

-softball, spirit/cheerleading, swimming, tackle football, table tennis,
+lacrosse, soccer, softball, spirit/cheerleading, swimming, tackle

-counselor may approve in advance other recognized sports, but not any sport
+and/or wrestling.
+Your counselor may approve in advance other recognized

-that is prohibited by Scouting America.
-The sports you choose must include
+sports, but not any sport that is prohibited by Scouting America.
+The

-regular practice sessions and at least four structured, officiated, scored
+sports you choose must include regular practice sessions and at least

-games, meets, or contests against other competitive individuals or
+four structured, officiated, scored games, meets, or contests against

-organized teams during the period of participation.
+other competitive individuals or organized teams during the period of

 5.